SynthCannon/Accounts-App-Client/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 To get more help on Spring Boot use `spring help` or go check out the [Spring Boot README](https://github.com/spring-projects/spring-boot/blob/master/README.adoc).

+## Notes

+I have had to force in a Post Map in order for this application to have post with the above method.
+The tutorial I followed did not require this somehow and if anyone has any idea why, I would be grateful to find out.